apostrophecms/docs/docs/guide/caching.md

 }
 ```

 Please note that even with the advanced cache invalidation system there will always be situations where caching allows a website visitor to see old content.
 Page content might differ based on an async component that fetches modified documents, or API calls to a third party service, or even the time of day.
 For this reason `maxAge` should always be set to a reasonable value to ensure the served content is never too old.

-For this reason content is never cached for logged-in users.
+Content is never cached for logged-in users.